MatthiasRitzenhoff/HSGCoding/README.md

 # HSGCoding: Who is Who in Hollywood
 This project allows the users to retreive results from a database.
 It is based on the assignment of Project 7.
+To get a full introduction, we recommend to watch the `Video Introduction`.

 ## Getting started
 To run the programm, you have **two options**: